Walter Chandler

 Walter "Clift" Chandler (October 5, 1887 – October 1, 1967) was an American politician from Tennessee and a Representative for the ninth district of Tennessee.
 He served as mayor of Memphis, Tennessee from 1940 to 1946 and in 1955.

 Biography

-Chandler was born in Memphis, Tennessee, in 1887 to parents of Scots/English descent, William Henry Chandler and Knoxie (Clift) Chandler.
+Chandler was born in Memphis, Tennessee, on October 5, 1887, to parents of Scots/English descent, William Henry Chandler and Knoxie (Clift) Chandler.
 He attended public schools before going on to earn his law degree at the University of Tennessee.
 He taught school, reported for the Knoxville Sentinel.